BEASTROHO/LeetCode-Python/Two sum/Two Sum.md

 ---

-### 💡 Follow-up

-Can you come up with an algorithm that is less than O(n²) time complexity?

 ```

----

 Let me know if you want to add your Python solution below this block or include a performance analysis.